 The minimum fee for all copy requests is $1.00.
 This covers 2 microfilm/microfiche copies or 10 photocopies.

 - Additional microfilm/microfiche copies are 25 cents per page for continuous pages from the same file

 - Additional photocopies are 10 cents per page.

 Please provide a #10 Business sized self-addressed stamped envelope for copy requests.
 Postage will be charged when an envelope is not provided or the number of copies will not fit in the envelope provided.

 - 40-75 pages: $3.00

 - Missouri, Illinois, Arkansas, Iowa, Kansas, Nebraska, Oklahoma, Kentucky, Tennessee: $6.50

 - Anywhere else in continental United States: $8.00

 - A quote will be provided for copies sent to Hawaii, Alaska, for international postage, or for requests greater than 500 pages.

-The Missouri State Archives has been named as one of the annual 101 best family history Web sites in the September 2011 issue of Family Tree Magazine.
+The Missouri State Archives has been named as one of the annual Best State Websites for Genealogy for 2014 in the December 2014 issue of Family Tree Magazine.